kailash-manasarovar/statement/docs/timeline/2026/august.md

 ## Confirmation mousses up India's arse even in Israel

+- 23rd the mountain was at the Wall, and I remembered meeting the couple who had family on the Air India flight.
 - One day in Jerusalem, I suggest to my online friends that squirrel and I might do well in India because if the mousses are controlling everyone, at least me and him might stand a chance together in India - I talk a lot like this online (I never save these things, but they always know) ...
 I also look up "asylum in India" processes online.
 The next morning outside David's tomb they've set up an Indian woman with a MASSIVE plastic sign saying something like "Join us, you will be safe", or some such.. this is why I say these things about escape to India... but if the mousses control India, then that's out too even!

 ## Constant activity when I leave the YMCA, and in the YMCA too, until the Truth is fully out